xjules/minity/README.md

-# minity - A minimal grpahics engine
+# minity - A minimal graphics engine

 ## Getting Started

-minity was developed under Windows using Microsoft Visual Studio 2019.
+Minity was developed under Windows using Microsoft Visual Studio 2019.
 It uses [CMake](https://cmake.org/) as its build system and does not contain anything else platform-specific, so it should in principle work using other compilers and operating systems, but this has not been tested.
 Should there be any issues, we are grateful for any input that helps us make the software work on as many platforms as possible.

 ## Prerequisites